zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

    Express Edition
  - in Java, using Java 5 or Java 6

-If you want to develop Ice applications in Ruby or in PHP, or with another C++ compiler, please download the appropriate Ice binary distribution from the ZeroC web site at
+If you want to develop Ice applications in Python, Ruby or PHP, or with another C++ compiler, please download the appropriate Ice binary distribution from the ZeroC web site at